REPLACE FACTORY SHROUDS, (2020-21).

 stretch though.

 At this point in time all the rigging, except the backstay, is secured with a Sta-Lok terminal on 5/32" SS wire, I crimped the stopper sleeves under the spreaders, installed the spreader ends, locked the cotter pins at each mast tang, and greased the turnbuckles.
 Only the top of the backstay has a swaged terminal (factory original) and the open end of that terminal points down so I'm not concerned about it for now.
-I have enough 5/32" wire left to replace it.
+I have enough 5/32" wire left to make a new backstay.
 Its a thing of beauty when a project comes together after so long.
 Time to go sailing.

 |